deanishe/alfred-pwgen/README.md

 ## Usage ##

 - `pwgen [<strength>]` — Generate passwords of specified strength.
 Default is `3` (96 bits of entropy).
 See [Password strength](#password-strength) for details.
-    - `↩` or `⌘+C` — Copy the selected password to the clipboard.
+    - `↩` — Copy the selected password to the clipboard.
+    - `⌘↩` — Copy the selected password to the clipboard and paste it to the frontmost application.
+    - `⌥↩` or `⌘C` — Copy the selected password to the clipboard *as public data*
-    - `⌘+↩` — Copy the selected password to the clipboard and paste it to the frontmost application.
+    - `^↩` — Copy the selected password to the clipboard *as public data* and paste it to the frontmost application.
     - `⌘+L` — Show the selected password in Alfred's Large Text window.
 - `pwlen [<length>]` — Generate passwords of specified length.
 Default is `20`.
 See [Password strength](#password-strength) for details.
-    - `↩` or `⌘+C` — Copy the selected password to the clipboard.
+    - `↩` — Copy the selected password to the clipboard.
+    - `⌘↩` — Copy the selected password to the clipboard and paste it to the frontmost application.
+    - `⌥↩` or `⌘C` — Copy the selected password to the clipboard *as public data*
-    - `⌘+↩` — Copy the selected password to the clipboard and paste it to the frontmost application.
+    - `^↩` — Copy the selected password to the clipboard *as public data* and paste it to the frontmost application.
     - `⌘+L` — Show the selected password in Alfred's Large Text window.
 - `pwconf [<query>]` — View and edit workflow settings.
 See [Configuration](#configuration) for details.